 b.
 Pick a style for your clothing

 Having a common style for all of your clothing/apparel gives your brand an individuality.
 This sets you apart from your competitors and allow your brand to be recognized.
 Any fashion business plan highlights the clothing line style which should be the focus for consistency during the entirety of its operation.
 Some of the common variants for clothing line styles are the colors of textile you will use for your products and different wearing styles.
+You can also standardize yourself to a genre whether you are trying to be a sportwear manufacturer or a fashion clothing line.
+The choice depends on you.

 c.
 Find a garment factory